Trino (SQL query engine)

 Trino is an open-source distributed SQL query engine designed to query large data sets distributed over one or more heterogeneous data sources.
-Trino can query datalakes that contain open column-oriented data file formats like ORC or Parquet residing on different storage systems like HDFS, AWS S3, Google Cloud Storage, or Azure Blob Storage using the Hive and Iceberg table formats.
+Trino can query data lakes that contain a variety of file formats such as simple row-oriented CSV and JSON data files to more performant open column-oriented data file formats like ORC or Parquet residing on different storage systems like HDFS, AWS S3, Google Cloud Storage, or Azure Blob Storage using the Hive and Iceberg table formats.
 Trino also has the ability to run federated queries that query tables in different data sources such as MySQL, PostgreSQL, Cassandra, Kafka, MongoDB and Elasticsearch.
 Trino is released under the Apache License.

 History

 In January 2019, the original creators of Presto, Martin Traverso, Dain Sundstrom, and David Phillips, created a fork of the Presto project.
 They initially kept the name Presto and used the PrestoSQL web handle to distinguish it from the original PrestoDB project.
 Simultaneously, they announced the Presto Software Foundation.
 The foundation is a not-for-profit organization dedicated to the advancement of the Presto open source distributed SQL query engine.

 In December 2020, PrestoSQL was rebranded as Trino.
 The Trino Software Foundation, code base, and all other PrestoSQL assets were renamed as part of the rebrand.

 Presto and Trino were originally designed and developed by Martin, Dain, David, and Eric Hwang at Facebook to allow data analysts to run interactive queries on its large data warehouse in Apache Hadoop.
 Trino shares the first six years of development with the Presto project.
 To learn more about the earlier history of Trino, you can reference the Presto history section.

+Trino is used in many data platforms and products from cloud providers and other vendors.
+Customization of these products varies from pure Trino usage to heavily customized systems to run a data platform or integration in specialized data platforms for usage with specific data.
+Examples include Amazon Athena, Starburst Galaxy, Dune, and many others.

 Architecture

 Trino is written in Java.
-It contains two types of nodes, a coordinator and a worker.
+It runs on a cluster of servers that contains two types of nodes, a coordinator and a worker.